hippie68/ftpdump/README.md

 Depending on your computer and operating system, you might not have a PC speaker or must enable it first.

-Note that I did not have time to test the script with many different games.
-For trouble shooting, you can enable debug messages and/or see cURL's status messages by prefixing the command:
+For troubleshooting, you can enable debug messages and/or see cURL's status messages by prefixing the command:

     DEBUG=1 ftpdump ...
     CURL_VERBOSE=1 ftpdump ...
-    DEBUG=1 CURL_VERBOSE=1 ftpdump ...

 If the script does not run as expected, please report bugs at https://github.com/hippie68/ftpdump/issues.

+### For Windows users:
+The script runs on Windows 10/11 via WSL (https://docs.microsoft.com/windows/wsl/install).
+Inside WSL, it is possible to run .exe programs, too, e.g. other command line PKG tools to automate dumping, modifying, and converting to PKG.